valentijnstienen/PEMPEM-paper/Analyses/README.md

 After having created this new dataset, we can use it to determine some performance indicators of the new network.
 Also here, we can choose between different indicators.

 - **Percentage of shortest paths (SPs) that can be found**: Here, we differentiate between reasons why a shortest could not be found (e.g., due to an unprojectable origin (destination)).
 - **Plot the points that could not be projected**: This gives insight in the regions where most origins/destination could (not) be projected on the network.
+An example of such a plot is given below:
 -